What Are the Different Types of Investment Banking Internships?

 Internships in investment banking at large financial institutions offer a wide range of opportunities.
 Despite the industry’s ups and downs, large banks have the strength of a strong balance sheet from which to finance deals.
 Because the management teams recognize that they are training the next generation of banking talent, these companies operate like well-oiled machines with internship programs.
 Students may be part of large teams of industry professionals during investment banking internships at bulge bracket firms, where they can learn the ropes of banking in the capital markets.

 To organize the variety of deals that generate business at a firm, banks often create divisions and groups.
 In theory, an intern could be a member of any of these teams.
-Internships in investment banking can focus on mergers and acquisitions (M&A), which can be further subdivided industry, such as technology or retail M&A. Deals in the equity markets, such as initial public offerings (IPOs), or the debt markets, where government and corporate bonds are issued, could be assigned to an intern.
+Internships in investment banking can focus on mergers and acquisitions (M&A), which can be further subdivided by industry, such as technology or retail M&A. Deals in the equity markets, such as initial public offerings (IPOs), or the debt markets, where government and corporate bonds are issued, could be assigned to an intern.

 Certain investment banking internships specialize in specific areas, such as mergers and acquisitions (M&A) advisory work.
 Boutique investment banks are typically smaller than bulge bracket firms and focus on a smaller number of services.
 A student who wants to work in a more intimate setting where he or she will have more opportunities to participate in deals should consider a position with a boutique advisory firm.